Try it risk-free with a 30-day guarantee

 4. Get a micro-filter for your vacuum.
 You would be surprised at how many allergens leak back into the air from vacuuming.
 Pro tip: Use the Allergen Spray in the air after vacuuming

-5. Use an Allergen Spray throughout your house in the air and on surfaces.
+5. Use Allergen Spray throughout your house in the air and on surfaces.
+Since allergens can easily transfer from room to room, it's vital to spray your entire house.

 Dust mites allergies